-An exciting few years of travel for Gail and me – from the Falklands to Svalbard and most recently Indonesia clocking up 20K miles in three weeks.
+An exciting few years of travel for Gail and me – from the Falklands to Svalbard and most recently Yellowknife North West Territories, Canada working in -40 degrees.
 Travel keeps us focused on the creative and a chance to meet new clients and practitioners from unique walks of life.
 Ongoing projects such as our cookery book are nearing completion, plus our latest publication…

 Dan Bernard Photography – Travelling Falklands to Svalbard is now available on amazon @ www.amazon.co.uk/Dan-Bernard-Photography-Travelling priced £20

 New title available Dan Bernard Photography – Travelling, Falklands to Svalbard – email@example.com